zerkella/php_mage/README.md

 See [BUILD.md](docs/BUILD.md)

-How to Test
+How to Unit Test
 -----------

-There are tests for the whole implementation in `/tests` directory.
+There are unit tests for the whole implementation in `/tests` directory.
 They are written in PHP, using PHPUnit.
 Running is pretty straightforward:

-	cd tests
+	cd tests/unit
 	phpunit

-The framework supports running tests against either php_mage or native Varien_Object.
+The framework supports running unit tests against either php_mage or native Varien_Object.
 See `phpunit.xml.dist` for the option, how to configure that.

 How to Install
 -----------